robdyke/dotfiles/README.md

 so I don't use it)
 * `tmux` : Terminal multiplexer
 * `git` : version control
-* `ack` : grep alternative for rebasing and source code exploration
+* `ack` : grep alternative for rebasing and source code exploration (I also use ripgrep)
 * `ssh` : secure remote shell (obvious I know)
 * `gnupg2`: OpenPGP cryptographic suite